-The COARE 2.5 algorithm (Fairall et al. 1996a) was developed for the Coupled Ocean Atmosphere Response Experiment (COARE) program (Webster and Lukas 1992) and has been evaluated against several sets of tropical data.
-It performs well, as do several other algorithms (Zeng et al. 1998).
 The published version (2.5b) of the COARE algorithm is in widespread use but the Flux Working Group has continued to pursue improvements in the various components of the model.
-A new version of the model (3.0) has been made public; the changes are summarized in Fairall et al. (2002).
+A new version of the model (2.6a) has been made public; the changes are summarized in Bradley et al. (2000).
 Aside from various structural improvements, the neutral transfer coefficients have been ajdusted slightly.
-The Liu et al. (1979) scalar roughness relationship [ $f_x(R_x)$ ] has been replaced with a much simpler one that fits both the COARE and HEXMAX data bases and the Charnock parameter has been given a slight wind speed dependence for winds between 10 and 18 ms-1.
+The Liu et al. (1979) scalar roughness relationship [$f_x(R_r)$] has been replaced with a much simpler one that fits both the COARE and HEXMAX data bases and the Charnock parameter has been given a slight wind speed dependence for winds between 10 and 18 ms-1.
 These changes were intended to extend the algorithm's region of applicability from a maximum wind speed of 10 ms-1 to 20 ms-1.